GoogleCloudPlatform/storage-sdrs/scripts/deployment/mig_create_and_update/README.md

     ```

   3. Create a new Instance Template as deployment as described below, replacing <YOUR_NEW_DEPLOYMENT_NAME>
-       with your with your own deployment name
+       with your with your own deployment name.

     ```shell
     gcloud deployment-manager deployments create <YOUR_NEW_DEPLOYMENT_NAME>
         --config=<YOUR_CURR_VER_FILE_NAME>.yaml
     ```

     This creates an Instance Template with updated version of container image as specified in "startup_new.sh"

   4. Update the Managed Instance Group Deployment (created in step 5) using the new Instance Template (created in step 11) as follows